amaan-zafar/laundry-management/readme.txt

+**Laundrover** is a laundry management system.

-Steps to run the code:
+# How to run the code on your local :
 1. Download and install xampp
 2. Move the code folder to xampp/htdocs
 3. Start Apache and MySQL Server from Xampp Control Panel